ImFasterthanLight/Rename_files/README.md

 # Rename_files
 Rename annoying file names which you get when you download movies or series online.
-This can get way more annoying when you go on download spree.
+File names can get way more annoying when you go on download spree.

 #Instructions